 About Verrica Pharmaceuticals Inc.

 Verrica is a medical dermatology company committed to the development and commercialization of novel treatments that provide meaningful benefit for people living with skin diseases.
 The company’s late-stage product candidate, VP-102, is a potential first-in-class topical therapy for the treatment of molluscum contagiosum and common warts.
 Molluscum is a highly contagious viral skin infection affecting approximately six million people, primarily children, in the United States, and common warts are contagious skin growths affecting 22 million people.
 There are currently no FDA-approved treatments for molluscum or common warts.
-Following positive topline results from two pivotal Phase 3 trials, a New Drug Application for VP-102 for the treatment of molluscum is planned for the second half of 2019.
+Following positive topline results from two pivotal Phase 3 trials, the company submitted a NDA for VP-102 for the treatment of molluscum.
 Verrica is planning to meet with the FDA to determine next steps on the development of VP-102 for common warts following positive Phase 2 results.
-VP-102 is also currently in Phase 2 trials for the treatment of external genital warts.
+VP-102 is also currently in a Phase 2 trial for the treatment of external genital warts.
 A second product candidate, VP-103, is in pre-clinical development for plantar warts.
 For more information, visit www.verrica.com.